FAQ Undergraduate

 The Pre Med Alternative path is for students who are interested in pursuing med school after graduation, but know that they do not want to pursue Biomedical Engineering.
 They are two separate time tables.

-How does the PBME STT differ from the PMAP?
+How does the PBME Timetable differ from the PMAP?

 They serve two different functions.
 The PMAP is for students who are interested in pursuing med school after graduation, but know that they do not want to pursue Biomedical Engineering.
 They are two separate time tables.
 Students who do the PMAP take CHEM 121 and 123, but remain in APSC 101 and PHYS 159.

-How is the PBME STT different from the regular engineering timetable?
+How is the PBME Timetable different from the regular engineering timetable?

 There are a couple main differences as highlighted below: